MisterGC/clayground/README.md

 - SVG Utils: Allows inspection of (Inkscape based) SVGs, can be used to create 2d scenes
 - GameController: Supports game input using three different sources GamePad, Keyboard and Touch Screen with single component.
 - Storage: Get persistent storage with a very simple API
-- World: Uses Canvas, Physics and SVG to provide a foundation for small games and simultations
+- World: Uses Canvas, Physics and SVG to provide a foundation for small games and simulations

 ### Available Examples
 A bunch of example application allow you to try it out easily: